 - It may take up to two bill cycles for the changes to go into effect.

-Contact us now to see if your EIP balance is qualified to transfer.
+Contact us to check if your EIP balance is qualified to transfer.